shakfu/py-js/source/projects/pyjs/README.md

 # pyjs: a python3 jsextension for max

-General purpose python3 jsextension, which means that it is a c-based Max external which can only be accessed via the javascript `js` interface.
+General purpose python3 jsextension, which means that it is a c-based Max external which can be accessed via the javascript `js` object or the `v8` object introduced in Max 9.

 ```text
 pyjs max external (jsextension)